Rawrshak/Asset-Frameworks/Drafts/template.md

 ## Specification

-Here we define what the standards are doing and the solution we've come up with.
-Explain the standard thoroughly and make notes of important details.
+Here we define and describe the framework and the solution we've come up with.
+Explain the framework thoroughly and make notes of important details.

 ## Rationale